simon-dedeo/tacit-teaching/README.txt

 topology_tests.rb show how to try different topologies.

-copy_leaps.rb shows how to simulate outcomes from teaching in detail, as well as the details of how to compute Hamming distance, how to compare it to the copy-model, and the use of the Levenshtein
+copy_leaps.rb shows how to simulate outcomes from teaching in detail, as well as the details of how to compute Hamming distance, how to compare it to the copy-model, and the use of the Levenshtein distance.

 ******